 100-102 Judd St, Kings Cross, London WC1H 9NT, http://www.halfcup.co.uk

 Bao is a trendy, Taiwanese restaurant with bar seating and high spec wooden design.
-Their famous for their signature fluffy bao buns which are steamed and filled with things like beef short rib, dramatic black cod or slow cooked pork belly.
-Plus a load of inventive Taiwanese inspired side dishes.
-An unusual but must visit foodie destination.
+Their famous for their signature fluffy bao buns which are steamed and filled with things like beef short rib, black cod or slow-cooked pork belly.
+Plus, they do a load of unique Taiwanese inspired side dishes.
+An unusual but must-visit foodie destination.

 31 Windmill St, Fitzrovia, London W1T 2JN, https://baolondon.com

-This year I wrote a blog post about London’s Best Cinnamon Rolls (Best research project ever!)
+This year I wrote a blog post about London’s Best Cinnamon Rolls .
 It turns out you guys loved the post too BUT I was inundated with messages and emails about why Mughead Coffee’s buns weren’t on there!
-Just like the professional I am (haha!)
-I had to go try them and can confirm they are awesome and were quickly added to the list.
-Mughead make their fresh cinnamon buns everyday and slather them in generous amounts of cream cheese icing.
-Absolutely worth the trip to to New Cross.
+Just like the professional I am I had to go try them and can confirm they are awesome and were quickly added to the list.
+Mughead makes their fresh cinnamon buns every day and slathers them in generous amounts of cream cheese icing.
+Absolutely worth the trip to New Cross.

 359 New Cross Rd, London SE14 6AT

-Danish inspired brunch at Snaps & Rye is so much more than your usual avocado on toast.
-Expect things like the full viking (a take on the full English), smoked haddock kedgeree and their signature ‘rye rarebit’ which is a slice of traditional Danish rye bread covered in a cheesy, mustard sauce.
-A lovely spot for a weekend breakfast with a difference then a stroll in Notting Hill.
+Danish-inspired brunch at SNAPS + RYE is so much more than your usual avocado on toast.
+Expect things like the full Viking (a take on the full English), smoked haddock kedgeree and their signature ‘rye rarebit’ which is a slice of traditional Danish rye bread covered in a cheesy, mustard sauce.
+A lovely spot for a weekend breakfast with a difference.
+Then go for a stroll in Notting Hill.

 93 Golborne Rd, London W10 5NL, http://snapsandrye.com

-You go to Yashin Ocean House for ‘theatre’ as well as the food.
-They’re a SUPER high end Japanese sushi house who prides themselves in their “without soy sauce – but if you want to” experience, emphasing the true taste of the fish.
+You go to Yashin Ocean House for the ‘theatre’ as well as the food.
+They’re a SUPER high-end Japanese sushi house that prides themselves in their “without soy sauce – but if you want to” experience, emphasising the true taste of the fish.
 Food is prepared with immense detail and precision by the resident chefs and is some of THE most interesting and unique food I’ve ever had.
-I mean, not many dishes come out swimming in dry ice do they?
-Go for the quality not quantity.
-Style WITH serious amounts of substance.
+I mean, not many dishes come out swimming in dry ice, do they?
+Go for the quality, not quantity.
+Style with serious amounts of

 117 – 119 Old Brompton Rd, South Kensington, London SW7 3RN, http://yashinocean.com

 Every Saturday morning you’ll find a long queue of eager people waiting for the Little Bread Pedlar bakery to open its doors.
-Once the shutters are unfolded from the front of what was once a railway arch, you’re greeted with piles of fresh croissants, pain au chocolate and freshly baked bread.
-Little Bread Pedlar sits in Spa Terminus , a small group of working food production outlets that open themselves up to the public on weekends.
-Getting up early, queuing and walking around the other outlets munching on a croissant is all part of the experience.
+Once the shutters are unfolded from what was once a railway arch, you’re greeted with piles of fresh croissants, pain au chocolate and freshly baked bread.
+Little Bread Pedlar sits in Spa Terminus, a small group of working food production outlets that open themselves up to the public on weekends.

 Arch Spa Business Park 4, 6 Dockley Rd, London SE16 3FJ, http://lbpedlar.com

-26 Grains was labelled London’s first ‘porridge’ cafe but rest assured they are so much more than bowls of boring oats.
+26 Grains were labelled London’s first ‘porridge’ cafe but rest assured they are so much more than bowls of boring oats.
 This little brunch house is set in the vibrant Neals Yard just off Covent Garden amongst a whole host of other cafes and restaurants.
-Their menu is full of fancy bowls of sweet & savoury porridges topped with nutritious nut butters and fresh fruits.
+Their menu is full of fancy bowls of sweet & savoury porridges topped with nutritious nut butter and fresh fruits.
 If posh porridge isn’t your thing they do decadent toasts, eggs and pastries.
-A unique and cozy breakfast spot.
+A unique and cosy breakfast spot.

 1 Neal’s Yard, London, WC2H 9DP, https://www.26grains.com

-When I started jotting down my ideas for my 2018 favourites, dinner at Linden Stores was in the forefront of my mind.
-They are a small, friendly neighbourhood wine bar and restaurant in North London that do a selection of seasonal ‘British style tapas’ plates and have a well stocked wine cabinet if ever you saw one!
-The food was fantastic and it’s the perfect spot for a glass of wine and a few snacks with a friend.
+When I started jotting down my ideas for my 2018 favourites, dinner at Linden Stores was at the forefront of my mind.
+They are a small, friendly neighbourhood wine bar and restaurant in North London that do a selection of seasonal ‘British style tapas’ plates and have a well-stocked wine cabinet if ever you saw one!
+The food is fantastic and it’s the perfect spot for a glass of wine and a few snacks with a friend.

 220 St Paul’s Rd, Mildmay Ward, London N1 2LL, https://www.lindenstores.co.uk